-Today on the blog I'm featuring Lauren Sharkey otherwise know as @doer.upper.
-First time buyer, first time renovator, go and hear Lauren's story in her own words and drool over her lovely Victorian house
+Today on the blog I'm featuring Lauren Sharkey otherwise known as @doer.upper.
+First time buyer, first time renovator, go and hear Lauren's story in her own words and drool over her lovely Victorian house.

 In 2016 the keys were ours and the rest of the year was a blur of renovation chaos.
 Engulfed by dust, decisions and debt we made it through the other end in one piece and I swiftly got on with the fun bit, decorating!

 This was our first opportunity to create a home that reflected our style.
 The only problem was, I had no idea what that meant!
 This house has proved to be a real test bed for my Pinterest addiction and love of different approaches to interior design.
 As a result, each room has a slightly different feel, so let me take you round…